openstack/adjutant/doc/source/devstack-guide.rst

 This is a guide to setting up Adjutant in a running Devstack environment close to how we have been running it for development purposes.

-This guide assumes you are running this in a clean ubuntu 16.04 virtual machine with sudo access.
+This guide assumes you are running this in a clean Ubuntu 20.04 virtual machine as user `ubuntu`.

 ***************
 Deploy Devstack